lkisac/Seneca2017LearningLab/README-part3.md

 * Add a new route `/healthcheck`
 * Use [process.uptime()](https://nodejs.org/api/process.html#process_process_uptime) to deterimine
-the number of seconds that this node.js process has bee running.
+the number of seconds that this node.js process has been running.
 * Return JSON with the server's uptime

 For example: